bitwarden/help/_articles/account/setup-two-step-login-u2f.md

 3. Select the **Manage** button for the **FIDO U2F Security Key** option and then type in your master password to continue.
    {% image two-step/u2f/select.png %}
 4. Follow the instructions shown:
+   - Give the security key a friendly name to identify it.
-   - Plug the security key into your computer's USB port.
+   - Plug the security key into your computer's USB port and click the **Read Key** button.
    - If the security key has a button, touch it.
 You will receive a success message when your key has been properly read.
-Click the **Try again** button if it fails.
+Click the **Read Key** button to try again if it fails.
    {% image two-step/u2f/config.png %}
-5. Click the **Enable** button.
+5. Click the **Save** button.
 A green alert will appear at the top stating that two-step login has been enabled.
+You can add up to five security keys to your account.
 6. Click the **Close** button and confirm that the **FIDO U2F Security Key** option now shows as **Enabled**.
    {% image two-step/u2f/enabled.png %}